Horse & Hound; 12 May 2022 - Horse & Hound

-This week’s Horse & Hound magazine, on sale Thursday 12 May, features our 20-page Badminton Horse Trials report, which includes a look at how Laura Collett produced a record-breaking win on London 52 and more.
-We also bring you an interview with polo star turned coach Julian Hipwood.
-Also inside, we have our regular favourite features, including a Vet Clinic that looks at how bent legs can be treated when diagnosed in foals, as well as a full compliment of competition reports from eventing to showjumping, showing to dressage, and racing to pointing and hunting for readers to enjoy.
+This week’s Horse & Hound magazine, on sale Thursday 12 May, features our 20-page Badminton Horse Trials report, which includes analysis of how Laura Collett produced a record-breaking win on London 52, plus all the other key stories from the British spring five-star.
+We also bring you an exclusive interview with polo star turned coach Julian Hipwood.
+Also inside, we have our regular favourite features, including a Vet Clinic that looks at how bent legs can be treated when diagnosed in foals, as well as a full complement of competition reports from eventing to showjumping, showing to dressage, and racing to pointing and hunting for readers to enjoy.

 - Find your nearest magazine stockist